We are Social:

 1. MIS Implants

 MIS is a highly reputable implant company that has a global presence in over 65 countries including Australia.
 In 2016, MIS was acquired by the world’s largest manufacturer of professional dental products and technology, Dentsply Sirona.
-Dr Norcross is a lecturer and mentor for MIS Implants and the Dental Implantology Academy (DIA), the largest private dental training institution in Australasia.
+For many years, Dr Norcross was a lecturer and mentor for MIS Implants and the Dental Implantology Academy (DIA), the largest private dental training institution in Australasia.

 The technique involves placing two implants in the front of the mouth and two implants at the back of the mouth at a 45 degree angle to avoid the sinuses and nerves, and reduce or avoid the need for a bone grafting procedure.